Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 This year I read [The Mom Test](http://momtestbook.com/), and [Your first ten customers](https://stripe.com/atlas/guides/starting-sales), and I think I finally _get_ the whole customer acquisition/sales thing.

-Getting your first 10 customers from content marketing alone is:
+In my experience, getting your first 10 customers from content marketing alone is:

 1. Extremely difficult to get right
 1. Kind of a waste of time (unless you've got thousands of people in your mailing list)